AntonSol919/linkspace/homepage/basics.md

 ## The TCP Internet

+The TCP internet attempts to provide a model where: for any two points running any application, there exists a connection to transmit data.

-The apps and websites are built using the internet with the following types of packets:
+It does this by using the following types of packets:

 | Internet Packet |
 |-----------------|